top of page

 Spirit Towel

-The proper way to fold the spirit towel is to place it kanji down.
-The side now facing up without markings is know as the "Honor" side.
-Take the left hand side and fold that third of the towel towards the center.
-Next, fold the right hand third of the towel to the center.
-Once this is done, the towel is folded in half.
-This puts the kanji for "Discipline" on one side and the kanji for "Spirit" on the other.
-The respective Kanji represents the Physical and Spiritual aspects of the Art.
-Some have likened this to the "Tiger and Dragon" symbols so common in Kenpo.
-The towel is then placed on the belt so that the "Spirit" Kanji is visible.
+The proper folding technique for the Spirit Towel involves placing it with the Kanji facing down.
+The side now exposed without markings is referred to as the “Honor” side.
+Using the left hand, fold the third of the towel towards the center.
+Subsequently, fold the right hand third of the towel towards the center.
+This completes the folding process, resulting in a half-folded towel.
+This arrangement positions the Kanji for “Discipline” on one side and the Kanji for “Spirit” on the other.
+Each Kanji represents the physical and spiritual aspects of the art, akin to the “Tiger and Dragon” symbols prevalent in Kenpo.
+The towel is then placed on the belt, ensuring the “Spirit” Kanji is prominently visible.

 Relation To AIK: